MoeHamoud/android-interview-questions/README.md

 * **What is proguard used for?** - [Learn from here](https://blog.mindorks.com/applying-proguard-in-an-android-application)

+    Proguard is a tool that helps with:
+    - Shrink(Minify) the code: Remove unused code in the project.
+    - Obfuscate the code: Rename the names of class, fields, etc.
+    - Optimize the code: Do things like inlining the functions.

+    In summary, Proguard helps with:
+    - It reduces the size of the application.
+    - It removes unused classes and methods that contribute to the 64K method counts limit of an Android application.
+    - It makes the application difficult to reverse engineer by obfuscating the code.

 * **What is obfuscation?
 What is it used for?
 What about minification?** - [Learn from here](https://www.youtube.com/watch?v=yduedsaxfDw)

 * **How to change some parameters in an app without app update?** - [Learn from here](https://blog.mindorks.com/getting-started-with-firebase-remote-config-in-android)

+    You can use Firebase RemoteConfig which allows you to deliver some updates in the App like text changes and color changes without publishing any update of the app on the Play Store.

 ### Java and Kotlin